Drudoo/MED10/README.md

 	- [ ] Plugins
 	- [ ] Achievements
 - [ ] :rage: Student: new template shows games with name and id.
+- [ ] :sweat: Dont show question when box is coin.

 ## Open architecture
 - :bangbang: How can plugins be created.